Leafwing-Studios/leafwing-input-manager/README.md

 ## Limitations

-- Only `KeyCode`, `MouseButton` and `GamepadButtonType` are supported due to object-safety limitations on the types stored in `bevy::Input`
+- The `Button` enum only includes `KeyCode`, `MouseButton` and `GamepadButtonType`.
+  - This is due to object-safety limitations on the types stored in `bevy::input::Input`
   - Please file an issue if you would like something more exotic!
 - No built-in support for non-button input types (e.g. gestures or analog sticks).
   - All methods on `ActionState` are `pub`: it's designed to be hooked into and extended.